Updates on the Matt Papirmeister Award Recipients

 YAFH Awarded Arts & Humanities Grant

+Youth Art For Healing has been awarded a $17,500 grant for the 2021-22 school year from the Arts and Humanities Council of Montgomery County.
 This generous award enables us to advance YAFH's mission by providing us with vital operational support to promote effective partnerships, communication needs, and more.
-The Youth Art For Healing team is grateful to the Arts and Humanities Council of Montgomery County for its' leadership and vision for the arts, and honored to be a recipient of this award!
+The Youth Art For Healing team is grateful to AHCMC for its' leadership and vision for the arts, and is honored to be a recipient of this award!

 YAFH Students’ Artworks on Exhibit